Man arrested on suspicion of murder after girl, 9, shot dead in Liverpool home

 Merseyside Police said in a statement on Sunday that a second man, 41, from the Knowsley area, had been arrested on suspicion of assisting an offender.

-Both men were held in custody for questioning.
+Both men were arrested in Runcorn, Cheshire, and have been held in custody for questioning.
 The 34-year-old was also arrested on suspicion of attempted murder.

-Olivia, 9, was killed when a masked gunman chased another man into her home in the Dovecot area of Liverpool and opened fire.
+Olivia, 9, was killed when a masked gunman chased another man into her home in the Dovecot area of Liverpool and opened fire in August.

-Her mother Cheryl was also injured in the incident in August and is still receiving treatment for her injuries.
+Her mother Cheryl was also injured in the shooting and is still receiving treatment for her injuries.

 Last week police said two guns were used in shooting the as they released a new video of the suspected gunman.